Last fact-checked: 14 October 2019

 To ensure you receive the best treatment and care possible, Medical Departures runs extensive checks on all our doctors and clinics that appear in our listings, to verify experience, professional associations and qualifications.

-Whilst it is exceptionally rare for complications to arise, any medical procedure carries a small element of risk.
-At Medical Departures, we work hard to minimise the threat of problems by ensuring that all doctors are quality-checked and that each facility carries the necessary warranties and guarantees on your procedure.
+While it is exceptionally rare for complications to arise, any medical procedure carries a small element of risk.
+At Medical Departures, we work hard to minimise the possibility of any issues arising by ensuring that all doctors are quality-checked and that each facility carries the necessary warranties and guarantees on your procedure.

 By booking through Medical Departures, you have the knowledge and peace of mind of knowing that, in the unlikely event of a complication, we will be on hand to help and support you throughout the process.